quicwg/base-drafts/draft-ietf-quic-http.md

 SETTINGS frame.
 If 0-RTT data is accepted by the server, its SETTINGS frame MUST NOT reduce any limits or alter any values that might be violated by the client with its 0-RTT data.
 The server MUST include all settings which differ from their default values.
-If a server accepts 0-RTT, but then sends a SETTINGS frame which reduces a setting the client understands or omits a value that was previously specified to have a non-default value, this MUST be treated as a connection error of type H3_SETTINGS_ERROR.
+If a server accepts 0-RTT but then sends settings that are not compatible with the previously specified settings, this MUST be treated as a connection error of type H3_SETTINGS_ERROR.
+If a server accepts 0-RTT but then sends a SETTINGS frame that omits a setting value that the client understands (apart from reserved setting identifiers) that was previously specified to have a non-default value, this MUST be treated as a connection error of type H3_SETTINGS_ERROR.

 ### PUSH_PROMISE {#frame-push-promise}